OSCNWeb/Courts/judges/michael-tupper.md

-﻿---
+---
-fname: 'Michael'
+fname: Michael
-lname: 'Tupper'
+lname: Tupper
 id: 997
-published: false
+published: true
 layout: judge-bio
 ---
 Michael Tupper is a Special Judge for the Cleveland County District